Research

 Pulmonary arterial hypertension

-We are currently working on identifying novel genes causing CHD and pulmonary hypertension in children.
+We have focused recently on pulmonary hypertension in children, and we are working on identifying novel genes causing CHD and pulmonary hypertension.

 Inherited arrhythmias

-We work on inherited arrhythmias in collaboration with electrophysiologist Rocky Kass.
-We have genetically characterized over 200 patients with inherited arrhythmias including long QT syndrome, Brugada syndrome, short QT syndrome, catecholaminergic polymorphic ventricular tachycardia, atrial fibrillation and arrhythmogenic right ventricular cardiomyopathy.
+We work on inherited arrhythmias.
+We have genetically characterized over 500 patients with inherited arrhythmias including long QT syndrome, Brugada syndrome, short QT syndrome, catecholaminergic polymorphic ventricular tachycardia, atrial fibrillation and arrhythmogenic right ventricular cardiomyopathy.
 We have studied the gating properties of many of these mutant channels in vitro, and Rocky Kass is now studying iPS cells from many of our patients and testing novel compounds for efficacy in normalizing the channel properties.
-We work closely with Dr. Arthur Moss, the PI of the US Long QT Registry, and am a co-investigator on an NIH Program Project to genetically characterize the Long QT Registry participants, study the function of the channelopathy using iPS cells, test novel drugs for efficacy using the iPS cells, and then testing the effects of novel drugs in vivo in LQT patients.

 Cardiomyopathies

-We work on inherited cardiomyopathies and have genetically characterized over 400 patients with cardiomyopathies.
-Our work has led to several manuscripts describing the effects of specific mutations, identifying novel metabolic causes of cardiomyopathy, demonstrating significant variability among family members, and demonstrating the yield of genetic testing for dilated cardiomyopathies.
+We work on inherited cardiomyopathies and have genetically characterized over 500 patients with cardiomyopathies.
+Our work has led to several manuscripts describing the effects of specific mutations, identifying novel metabolic causes of cardiomyopathy, demonstrating significant variability among family members, and demonstrating the yield of genetic testing for cardiomyopathies.
 We have also identified genetic modifiers of disease progression in children with hypertrophic cardiomyopathy.
-We are using whole exome sequencing to identify novel genes for infantile cardiomyopathy, the most lethal of all forms of cardiomyopathy, and other familial cardiomyopathies without identifiable mutations in known genes.
+We are using exome sequencing to identify novel genes for infantile cardiomyopathy, the most lethal of all forms of cardiomyopathy, and other familial cardiomyopathies without identifiable mutations in known genes.
 We are also studying the impact of the return of genetic information to patients and families with cardiomyopathies and have a portion of the study focused on the impact on returning genetic information to children.
+We work with the Pediatric Cardiomyopathy Registry and Children’s Cardiomyopathy Foundation.

 Spinal Muscular Atrophy

-We have collaborated with Darryl De Vivo, Chris Henderson, and other members of the Motor Neuron Center on understanding the natural history and developing new therapies for Spinal Muscular Atrophy (SMA).
-My lab is the Molecular Genetics Core of the Pediatric Neuromuscular Clinical Research (PNCR) Network for SMA and have identified Plastin 3 as one of several biomarkers for clinical severity of SMA.
+We have collaborated with Darryl De Vivo, and other members of the Pediatric Neuromuscular Clinical Research Network (PNCR) on understanding the natural history and developing new therapies for Spinal Muscular Atrophy (SMA).
 With the PNCR we have performed important natural history studies to understand the disease’s progression and long periods of stability after an initial period of decline, and these data will serve as the comparators for clinical trials.
 Early phase 1 clinical trials with oligonucleotide treatment to alter splicing of SMN2 are in progress and demonstrate the safety of this strategy.
 Anticipating that maximally effective therapy will require early diagnosis before the period of initial decline, we are conducting a pilot study of newborn screening for SMA in collaboration with the New York State Department of Health.
 If the pilot study and the clinical trials prove feasible and effective, this could lead to a new paradigm for early diagnosis and intervention for the second most common hereditary cause of death in infants.

 Cancer